elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### `<sub-asset>`

-Some assets will have sub-assets, eg figure supplements (figsup), source data (data), or source code (code).
+Some assets will have sub-assets, eg figure supplements (figsupp), source data (data), or source code (code).
 These are indicated by the sub-asset component.

 ###### `<sa-id>`